-Mount
+Amount

-Amounts received from the Friends by the Library: Contributions \$ 88,893
+Amounts received from the Friends by the Library: Contributions \$ 105,382

-Amounts paid for the Friends by the Library:
+Contributions from the Friends were used for the following expenses:

-Supplies \$ 33,427
+Supplies \$ 40,570

-Performers 22,790
+Performers 23,380

-Training and staff development 17,575
+Training and staff development 17,227

-Printing 6,919
+Printing 9,698

-Special projects 7,775
+Special projects 6,905

+Film licensing fees 5,541

-Miscellaneous 407
+Miscellaneous • 2,061

-\$ 88,893
+\$ 105,382

 Other transactions:

 Rent-free use of County-owned Library buildings \$ 29,189 +

-+ This amount is not reflected in the financial statements of the Library.
+[†] This amount is not reflected in the financial statements of the Library.
 This amount is an estimate arrived at by management.
 The Charleston Regional Development Alliance has comparable rental space for \$29 per square foot per year.
 The Friends of the Charleston County Library occupy and use approximately 1,007 square feet of space rent free.
+This amount does not reflect any utilities.